jsantoos/greenole-services/README.md

 This command will build the Docker image and start the container.
 Usage
-After starting the container, you can access the API by navigating to <a href="http://localhost:8000/docs" target="_new">http://localhost:8000/docs</a>.
-This will open the Swagger UI, where you can test the different endpoints of the API.
+After starting the container, you can access the API by navigating to <a href="http://localhost:5000/docs" target="_new">http://localhost:5000/sensor_data</a>.
+Where you can test the different endpoints of the API.

-Running Tests
+## Running Tests
 To run the tests, you can use the following command: bash bash